Delaware Paid Family and

 • The fully insured private plan application deadline was extended to December 15.

-MetLife will offer self-insured and fully insured DE PFML private plans.
+MetLife offers self-insured and fully insured DE PFML private plans.

 Based on the information that is provided to MetLife in your census you will be issued a proposal.